dcarmitage/kairolog/README.md

-# Kairolog: Memory Transformer
+# Kairolog: Idea Transformer

-Kairolog is an open-source webapp that transforms memories from conversations or audio journals, using the Claude API.
-Paste transcripts or text and transform them into different styles or formats.
+Kairolog is an open-source webapp that transforms ideas from conversations or audio journals, using the Claude API.
+Paste in a transcript and transform it into something shareable.

 Created by [Daniel](http://twitter.com/dcarmitage) from [Spacebar](http://twitter.com/onspacebar)